frankbraun/codechain/doc/walkthrough.md

 # add detached signature
 codechain review -a ...

-# now we are back to one review
+# now we are back to one reviewer
 codechain status

 ```